A Guide to the Community Right to Buy in Scotland

 If relocation services are required to assist with all aspects of settling in the UK, including sourcing property, schools etc we have good relationships in the Scottish relocation services sector and can make appropriate referrals.

-Partners and families considering relocating to the UK, or people in the UK considering switching from their existing visa to the partner visa, often have particular circumstances to consider and wish to have a consultation in the first instance to receive advice at an early stage.
+Partners and families considering relocating to the UK, or people in the UK considering switching from their existing visa to the partner visa, often have particular circumstances to consider and wish to have a consultation in the first instance to receive advice at an early stage on their best options.

 In a fixed fee consultation we can discuss and advise on all available options, the eligibility requirements that require to be met and relevant timeframes.
 We highly recommend advance ‘Immigration planning’ and are happy to arrange fixed fee consultations.

-For expert advice on partner and family visas, please get in touch today.
+If you’re looking for advice on partner and family visas, get in touch with our expert lawyers today.